Managing finances is terrifying and rather unnerving experience that we, as college students, all unavoidably struggle with.

 According to Tim Yu, the CEO and Co-Founder—the mission of Pluto is to build the first banking platform specifically designed and fit to serve Gen Z college students, while radically centering the focus around financial wellness.

-I recently had the opportunity to interview them to share their amazing story:
+I recently had the opportunity to interview both Tim and Suzy to share their incredible story:

 1. What inspired the creation of Pluto Money?

 Tim: Looking back, I irresponsibly spent my summer internship paychecks and even racked up credit card debt without ever realizing my mistakes until it was too late.